Do you have to use e-delivery?

 Scope of e-Delivery obligation

-As of October 1, 2024, all members of the public trust professions, such as attorneys, legal advisors, tax advisors, restructuring advisors, patent attorneys, and notaries public, will have to use the e-Guarantee system.
-Companies registered with the National Court Register and CEIDG - as of January 1, 2025.
+As of January 1, 2025, all members of public trust professions, such as attorneys, legal advisors, tax advisors, restructuring advisors, patent attorneys, and notaries, will have to use the e-Consultation system.
+Companies registering with the KRS and CEIDG must also have e-Guarantee boxes.

 Objectives of the introduction of e-Delivery